andrsem/dev_notebook/docs/git.md

-# Git
+# Git recipes

 - "A ; B" Run A and then B, regardless of success of A
 - "A && B" Run B if A succeeded
 - "A || B" Run B if A failed
-- "A &" Run A in background.
+- "A &" Run A in the background.

 ## Save changes to the stash